What does it mean to be a good manager and team leader?

-The strategy planning process involves identifying the company’s strategic position and gathering information.
-An efficient manager should have a clear mission, vision, objectives and specific departmental and individual goals, in order to complete projects and manage people succesfully.
+The strategic planning process involves identifying the company’s strategic position and gathering information.
+An efficient manager should have a clear mission, vision, objectives and specific departmental and individual goals.
+This will allow them to complete projects and manage people successfully.
 They should identify the strengths, challenges, opportunities and threats of their business.
-They should next come up with a plan that will be put into action.
-They can complete a SWOT analysis to minimise risks, raise awareness on what needs to be approved.
+They should come up with a plan that will be put into action.
+Managers and leaders can also complete a SWOT analysis to minimise risks, raise awareness on what needs to be approved.

 Training is normally required in this area to ensure that the individual is ready to consider all of these and more aspects of strategic planning, and develop the skills and knowledge to complete these effectively.